technoweenie/technoweenie.github.com/_posts/2014/2014-9-4-interfaces-communicate-intent.md

 This brings up a good rule of thumb when designing Go APIs.
 Prefer an `io.Reader` over an `io.ReadCloser` for arguments.
-Let the calling code handle its own  resource cleanup.Simple enough.
+Let the calling code handle its own resource cleanup.
+Simple enough.
 So what breaks this rule?
 Oh, my dumb [passthrough package](https://github.com/technoweenie/go-passthrough/blob/9b75ef991fd3ad93fe346aeb23980c84fb3635fc/passthrough.go#L22).

 Here's the intended way to use it: